 To find the best way to send money online and to know exactly how much your recipient will get when using the different providers and banks, you can use our comparison tool.
 Nothing beats the knowledge that the provider you are choosing for your next transfer is the fastest and the most affordable.

-Through our research we have found that when transferring money overseas, the best way to send money online will almost always be an online money transfer service rather than an established bank.
-The variety of these services on offer helps keep their fees and exchange rate margins low, saving you money and ensuring the maximum amount of your transfer possible reaches your intended recipient – but the differences in rates, speed, and more between companies means comparing your options is always a sensible habit.
+The variety of money transfer services on offer helps keep their fees and exchange rate margins low, saving you money and ensuring the maximum amount of your transfer possible reaches your intended recipient – but the differences in rates, speed, and more between companies means comparing your options is always a sensible habit.